 For small trees, you can wrap the branches and trunk with an insulating material, securing it with string.
 You can then cover the whole tree with a tarp or other waterproof material to provide additional insulation.

 You might also consider building a cage around the trunk, and then filling the cage with hay, leaves, or other mulching material.
-Keep an eye out for an article dedicated to this technique (coming soon!).

 Takes the Cold and Keeps on Fruiting